lidyl/phicore/README.rst

 License
 -------

-Copyright LIDYL CEA 2018-present, released under the CECIL-B license (BSD-like).
+Copyright LIDYL CEA 2018-present, released under the CeCIL-B license (BSD-like).

 See `LICENSE <./LICENSE>`_ file for more information.